Forrest Aguirre

 Josh Rountree

 Josh Rountree's short fiction has been published in some very cool magazines and anthologies like Realms of Fantasy, Polyphony 6 and Rayguns Over Texas, and has received honorable mention in both The Year's Best Science Fiction and The Year's Best Fantasy and Horror.
 His first novel (with Lon Prater), Alamo Rising, was published in 2013,and his short fiction collections, Can't Buy Me Faded Love and Fantastica Americana were published in 2008 and 2021 respectively.
-His latest novel, The Legend of Charlie Fish, will be published by Tachyon Publications in 2023.
+The Legend of Charlie Fish, is available now from Tachyon Publications, and his latest novel, The Unkillable Frank Lightning is forthcoming from Tachyon Publications.
 He lives and writes somewhere in the wilds of Texas.

 Bonnie Jo Stufflebeam

 Bonnie Jo Stufflebeam is the author of the short story collection Where You Linger & Other Stories and the novella Glorious Fiends.
 Her fiction has appeared in over 90 publications such as LeVar Burton Reads and Popular Science, as well as in six languages.
+Her latest novel, Grim Root, is forthcoming from Dark Matter Ink.
 She has been a Nebula nominee twice.
 By day, she works as a Narrative Designer writing games.
 She lives in Texas with her partner and a mysterious number of cats.

 Sheree Renée Thomas